mctinker/Map-Tasker/README.md

 I found that my Tasker Projects/Profiles/Tasks/Scenes were becoming unmanageable, and my phone was too small to navigate over my Projects, Profiles, Tasks, and Scenes.
 So I wrote a Python program to provide a complete map of my entire configuration in my web browser based on my Tasker backup XML file that I saved to my local desktop drive.

-Over time, I refined the map by providing many additional options, including the ability to edit Tasker objects.
+Over time, I refined the map by providing many additional options, including the ability to edit Tasker objects and provide in-depth analysis of the Tasker configuration.

 The Tasker backup or other Tasker exported XML can either be manually uploaded to your PC/Mac/Linux/cloud drive, or this program can retrieve it directly from your Android device (see [Note 2](#2)).